CeON/dataverse/doc/sphinx-guides/source/installation/config.rst

 Download this sample: :download:`custom-stylesheet.css </_static/installation/files/var/www/dataverse/branding/custom-stylesheet.css>` and place it at ``/var/www/dataverse/branding/custom-stylesheet.css``.

-Once you have the location of your custom CSS file, run this curl command to add it to your settings:
+Once you have the location of your custom CSS file, edit this file setting:

-``curl -X PUT -d '/var/www/dataverse/branding/custom-stylesheet.css' http://localhost:8080/api/admin/settings/:StyleCustomizationFile``
+``StyleCustomizationFile=/var/www/dataverse/branding/custom-stylesheet.css``

 .. _Web-Analytics-Code: